Consul General and Consulate Departments

-The German Consulate General in San Francisco is headed by Consul General Stefan Schlüter, Germany's highest ranking representative in the Pacific Northwest.
+The German Consulate General in San Francisco is headed by Consul General Stefan Schlueter, Germany's highest ranking representative in the Pacific Northwest.

 Consul General Stefan Schlüter also heads the Political Department.
-He provides the German Government with a timely and comprehensive view of political, economic, scientific and cultural developments in the eight States of its consular district.
-In return, it informs its American partners and the general public about important developments in Germany, establishes contacts and fosters ties between Germans and Americans active in these fields.
-The Consulate General cooperates with a number of German organizations headquartered in the San Francisco Bay Area as well as with the German Honorary Consuls in their consular district.
+He provides the German Government with a comprehensive view of political, economic, scientific and cultural developments in the eight States of his consular district.
+In return, he informs American partners and the general public about important developments in Germany, establishes contacts and fosters ties between Germans and Americans active in these fields.
+The Consulate General cooperates with a number of German organizations headquartered in the region as well as with the German Honorary Consuls in their consular district.

 Economic and Scientific Affairs

 Deputy Consul General Johannes Bloos provides support of German interests in economic, commercial, financial, agricultural, technological, scientific and environmental affairs in the Pacific Northwestof the United States and serves as an information broker about Germany’s economy and trade.
 He co-operates with, for example, the German American Chambers of Commerce, the German American Business Association and the Representative of German Industry and Trade.